colossus9/python-webhook-handler/README.md

 # python-webhook-handler

-Handle a GitHub Webhook payload with Flask
+Handle a GitHub Enterprise Webhook payload with Flask.
+It retrieves the source GitHub Enterprise hostname and uses the credential in `/tmp/creds.json`.

 Reference: https://ogma-dev.github.io/posts/simple-flask-webhook/